TheJahnavi/SIKI/README.md

 This repository contains placeholder files for sensitive credentials:

-1. **Firebase Service Account** (`firebase-service-account.json`)
+1. **Firebase Service Account** (`config/firebase-service-account.json`)
    - Never commit actual service account credentials to version control
    - Each developer should create their own Firebase project and service account
+   - Create a `config` directory in the project root
-   - Download your service account JSON file and place it in the project root
+   - Download your service account JSON file and place it in the `config` directory
+   - Rename the file to `firebase-service-account.json`
    - Update the values in the file with your actual service account credentials

 2. **Hugging Face API Key** (`.env`)